michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-30-newsletter.md

 - **Overt ASICBoost support for S9 miners:** support for this efficiency-improving feature was announced by both [Bitmain][bitmain oab] and [Braiins][braiins oab] this week.
-Both covert and overt ASICBoost create multiple proposed headers whose first 64 bytes differ but whose remaining 16 bytes are compatible with any of the proposals, allowing a miner who changes those final bytes to reduce the amount of computation necessary to generate a SHA256d solution for each proposal.
+ASICBoost takes advantage of the fact that the SHA256 algorithm used in Bitcoin mining first splits the 80 byte block header into 64 byte chunks.
+If a miner can find multiple proposed block headers where the first chunk of 64 bytes are different but start of the next chunk of 64 bytes are the same, then they can try different combinations of the first chunk and second chunk to reduce the total number of hashing operations they need to carry out to find a valid block.
 Early estimates indicate an improvement of 10% (or perhaps more) on existing Antminer S9 hardware.

     The overt form of ASICBoost alters the versionbits field in the block header, which can cause programs such as Bitcoin Core to display